 - Rubbing and friction are the worst you can do for your body acne.
 It will damage the skin's protective layer and most probably make your body acne worse.
 The same is true for rough scrubs and electric cleansing brushes.

 - Are you using body lotion?
 Look for a Non-comedogenic moisturizer that will not clog your skin pores and not cause more acne breakouts.
 Do not exfoliate your skin.
-Using harsh scrubs or electronic brush on the body can damage the skin's natural protective barrier and cause more acne breakouts.
+Using harsh scrubs or electronic brushes on the body can damage the skin's natural protective barrier and cause more acne breakouts.

 When will I see improvement in my body acne?